Lucy Irvine: Early life

-Born in Whitton, London, Irvine is the younger daughter of Robert R. Irvine and his wife Lena Holloway, who was from Calver in Derbyshire.
-As well as an older sister, she has a younger brother.
+Born on 1 February 1956 in Whitton, London, Irvine is the younger daughter of Robert R. Irvine and his wife Lena Holloway, who was from Calver in Derbyshire.
+She has two siblings, an older sister and a younger brother.
 She later revealed that she had a tumultuous upbringing, developing a "habit of solitude" and confiding in her diary rather than people as a result of her family life.
 She repeatedly ran away from school and from home, maintaining this was not "because I was discontented, but because I found it interesting", and claiming "Not belonging to any particular group, I was free to observe.
 I drew word sketches of people's faces and actions.
 But I always kept a certain distance, and that habit has stuck."
 She had no full-time schooling after her thirteenth birthday.

 Before writing Castaway, she had been employed as a charwoman, monkey keeper, waitress, stonemason's mate, life model, pastry cook, concierge, and Inland Revenue clerk.